2023 Most Popular Criminal Justice & Corrections Bachelor's Degree Schools in the Southwest Region

 After completing their Bachelor's Degree, criminal justice graduates from UH Downtown carry an average student debt load of $29,765.

 Texas A&M International University did quite well in this year’s ranking of the most popular places for criminal justice and corrections students to get a bachelor’s degree.
 It came in at #13 on the list.
-Located in the city of Laredo, Texas A&M International University is a public college with a moderately-sized student population.
+Located in the large city of Laredo, Texas A&M International University is a public school with a medium-sized student population.

 About 58% of the students majoring in criminal justice at the school are women while 42% are male.